-What is going on with government Covid contracts?
+Covid: Why were the government's Covid contracts challenged?

 Usually, when the government needs to buy something, it must start a "competitive tendering process".

-A department will publish the specifications of what it wants to buy.
-Companies are encouraged to bid by saying the price at which they could offer those goods and services, as well as how long it would take, and details such as the quality of the product.
+A department will publish specifications of what it wants.
+Companies are encouraged to bid by stating the price at which they could offer it and details such as the quality of the product.

-The government then checks that the companies involved would be able to provide what they said they could and signs a contract with the one that offers the best value for money.
+The government checks the companies will be able to provide it and signs a contract with the one offering the best value for money.

-This process can take anything from a few months to a few years depending on the complexity of the requirements (whether you're buying say a laptop or a submarine).
+The process can take anything from a few months to a few years depending on the requirements (whether it is, say, a laptop or a submarine).

-The government has pre-approved suppliers, which saves time on checks and will sometimes allow only pre-approved suppliers to bid for particular contracts.
-Such companies are referred to as being on a framework agreement.
+The government has pre-approved suppliers and sometimes only these will be allowed to bid.

 By law, the government is required to publish a "contract award notice" within 30 days of signing any contracts for public goods or services worth more than £120,000.
 It is also required to publish the details of every contract worth over £10,000.